Bloomsbury Festival 2016

 Other headline events will include The Last Whispers at the British Museum, Calling Tree by The Place’s Associate Artist Rosemary Lee, in St George’s Gardens, a specially curated programme at The Wellcome Trust, Goodensemble and ENO at Goodenough College, and SOAS’ World Music Stage inside the newly opened north block of Senate House.

-The festival will centre around three main hub venues Goodenough college (literature and music), UCL (multiple types of language), and Conway Hall (the language of social change) with activities also taking place at a furtBloomsbury_4her 20+ satellite venues including the Wellcome Trust, the British Museum, the British Library, Pushkin House, Charles Dickens Museum, Coram’s Fields, the Music Room, Bloomsbury Hotel, the Curzon Bloomsbury, and Store Street.
+The festival will centre around three main hub venues Goodenough college (literature and music), UCL (multiple types of language), and Conway Hall (the language of social change) with activities also taking place at a further 20+ satellite venues including the Wellcome Trust, the British Museum, the British Library, Pushkin House, Charles Dickens Museum, Coram’s Fields, the Music Room, Bloomsbury Hotel, the Curzon Bloomsbury, and Store Street.
 In addition to the evening and weekend programme, there will be lunchtime events Wed 19 – Fri 21 for locals and workers to attend and breakfast events and talks in local cafes.

 Every year the Festival runs a competition for BA (Hons) Graphic Communication Design, Central Saint Martin’s students to design the festival image.
 This year’s winning entry, shown here, is by Wies van der Wal which the judges felt illustrated the theme of language, the coming together of ideas and joy of the Festival perfectly.